HegrJan/BlindGD77/docs/readme.txt

 If you would like to know how to create a DMR ID Database and download it to your radio so the radio can announce who just transmitted, see the "Creating and Downloading a DMR ID Database.txt" file in the docs folder.
 Plese note: The license and copyright information are set out in the file called license.txt.

+24 January 2022
+1. Fixed long standing issue of announcing channel errantly when dual watch or priority channel scan resumes after ptt is released.
+2. Increased the number of custom voice prompts to 32.
+In order to do this I had to rework the code which handles the entering of digits while SK1 is held down.
+To play a prompt, press SK1, enter the digits or digits, and release SK1.
+The prompt will either be played when you release SK1 or when you enter the second digit.
+To save, hold down the last digit, e.g. to save prompt 32, record the prompt, press and hold SK1, press and release digit 3, and then press and hold down digit 2 until you get the save mesage.

 22 January 2022 Release
 Warning!
 This update requires a new voice prompt file.
 Please update your voice prompt file from this archive.
 1. When pressing long hold SK1 during a Dual Watch or Priority channel scan, now announce the current channel first and the watched or priority channel second rather than the other way round.